Copyright, 2014, R. Fleischer

 There is an enormous amount of false advertising and hype about aftermarket headlight lamps.
 I will get into this deeper later.
 Suffice HERE to say that PLUS type lamps have a slightly different focus point, REDUCED life, but the focus is further down the road.

 The BMW 55/60 watt halogen H4 headlight lamp (similar to common type 9003 and really same as BP1260-H4 and generally equivalent to 9003/HB2) is often changed by owners to much higher wattage units.
 Be very cautious about this, as not only is the airhead alternator output not overly generous, but the handlebar light switch is NOT rated for those larger lamps, and therefore it is a MUST to use a heavy duty relay (the autoparts store Bosch 20 or 30 ampere relays are not expensive and are fine for this), using the original light switch output connected to the relay coil.
 You can do this conversion with ONE relay, if that relay is "SPDT", which means Single Pole Double Throw.
-The Eastern Beaver company makes nifty relay kits, that PLUG IN!...but I am not a fan of them for higher than stock power lamps, feeling that the contacts in these relays are not heavy-duty enough, although, to be fair, their kits DO seem to hold up just fine.
+The Eastern Beaver company makes nifty relay kits, that PLUG IN!...but I am not a fan of them for higher than stock power lamps, feeling that the contacts in these relays are not heavy-duty enough, although, to be fair, their kits DO seem to hold up just fine to 80 and maybe 100 watt lamps.
 No hard and fast rules here on how to wire and use the relay(s) and switch gear, installations vary, depending on what you want to do/have.
 I will have more to say much later in this article.

 Eastern Beaver also has ceramic sockets available, that handle high temperatures.
 Here is a hyperlink, you will have to scan to find the ceramic one: http://easternbeaver.com/